3mdeb/96boards-docs-wiki/HiKey-RPB-Debian-Build-Source-16.03.md

 #### Step 1: Setting up your environment on your host computer

 - Open your Terminal and cd into your desired directory
-- Make a new folder using `mkdir` and call is something relevant
+- Make a new folder using `mkdir`, name it something relevant

 ```shell
 #Example of desired directory